mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 If reading this post discouraged you from podcasting, that wasn't my intention.

 If you're passionate about it, do it!
-My aim was to help you succeed by covering all the facets to podcasting you might not have thought about.
+My aim was to help you succeed by covering all the facets of podcasting you might not have thought about.
 So I hope this post was helpful and informative.
 I truly enjoy producing content for Tech Jr, and I hope to be able to continue to do so.

 Many thanks to all the other podcasters out there that offer advice and support for our show.
 And kudos to those podcasters out there that continue to deliver great content.